Table of Contents

 In addition to the features discussed already, UpMenu allows restaurants to cross-sell, up-sell and create a highly effective loyalty program.
 This provides a complete growth package for restaurants that creates a loyal group of consumers, while also appealing to the ones that are yet to convert.

 With low-profit margins and increasing competition, restaurants must undertake proactive measures to cater to the ever-growing demand for food delivery.
-With white-label online ordering platform option such as UpMenu available, restaurants can enhance their visibility and scale their business considerably.
+With a white-label online ordering system such as UpMenu, restaurants can enhance their visibility and scale their business considerably.

 According to experts, a 3rd party online ordering platform fees can take up to 30% percent of every bill that was acquired through service.